natandrade/Tutorial-Medical-Image-Registration/README.md

 # This is a tutorial for anyone who wants to learn Medical Image Registration

 The tutorial is divided into four parts:
+- Pre-Processing:
+  - Intensity Normalization
+  - Space Normalization
-- Pre-Processing
+  - Brain Extraction
-- Registration with Classical Methodologies
+- Registration with Classical Methodologies:
+  - ANTS
+  - AIR
+  - Demons(Diffeomorfic, Mutual Information )
+  - DRAMMS
+  - DROP
+  - Dartel
+  - FLIRT
+  - FNIRT
 - Registration with Deep Learning
-  - Using Autoencoders (Autoencoder (shallow), Deep Autoencoder and Convolutional Autoencoder)
+  -  Learning to use Autoencoders (Autoencoder (shallow), Deep Autoencoder and Convolutional Autoencoder)
 - Interesting Platforms to Learn and use

 For more information visit: -> A Practical Review on Medical Image Registration: from Rigid to Deep Learning based Approaches